 Among the buy-side community, asset owner institutions (particularly insurance companies, pension schemes and sovereign wealth funds) are expected to be most affected by the changes because of the size of their derivatives positions and their consolidation under one single entity, says Beatrix.
 Asset managers will only be impacted if they have delegated mandates from asset owners or if they manage funds that use over-the-counter derivatives above the EUR 8 billion threshold, which remains rare.

 Furthermore, when asset owners delegate the management of their assets – usually across multiple managers – they also often delegate middle and back office functions.
 This can make it challenging to calculate initial margin due to the potential for fragmented calculations across multiple managers.

 “We have already had discussions on this topic with clients who are tempted to replicate what they already do on variation margin – in other words, to leave their investment managers to manage the variation margin independently from each other,”

-“This works well for variation margin because numbers are additive, but initial margin is a risk-based calculation and, as such, fragmenting the calculation process can involve higher IM amounts once cumulated across investment managers.”
+“This works well for variation margin because numbers are additive, but initial margin is a risk-based calculation and, as such, fragmenting the calculation process can involve higher initial margin amounts once cumulated across investment managers.”

 Another issue on which BNP Paribas Securities Services can guide clients is collateral optimisation.
 The market is concentrated around securities as collateral, but many phase five and phase six firms do not necessarily own large volumes of these financial instruments so may have securities that are not considered eligible by a counterparty.